The Terrace

 Where it fits against more specific food plans

 Choose this when ease and a daytime window matter more than a sharply defined culinary brief.
-If the group wants a restaurant with more publicly established specifics, compare The Terrace with other options before committing.
-The lack of verified detail about cuisine, signature dishes, service format makes it a safer pick for flexible diners than for anyone organizing a meal around a specific craving.
+If the group wants a restaurant with a more specific cuisine, signature dish, or service format, compare The Terrace with other options before committing.
+It is a safer pick for flexible diners than for anyone organizing a meal around a specific craving.

 For broader food-travel context, readers can compare The Terrace with other named options, including Julienne Fine Foods & Celebrations, Rice Thai Tapas, The Royce, Tokoro, Twohey's Restaurant, or continue browsing Pasadena dining more generally.